 Documentary Photographer

-Helen L. had various references at the beginning of her career at the same time that she was nourished by the photographic exhibitions that were in her city.
-This is how he learned about the work of Ben Shahn, Walker Evans, Manuel Álvarez Bravo or Cartier-Bresson.
+Helen L. had various references at the beginning of her career, at the same time that she was nourished by the photographic exhibitions that were in her city.
+This is how he learned about the work of Ben Shahn, Walker Evans, Manuel Álvarez Bravo, and Cartier-Bresson.
 With the latter, in addition to admiring her photographs, she shared a work friendship that helped her grow.
-Helen Levitt realized that photography was much more than a mere snapshot because she had in her power the possibility of doing what she always wanted: art.
+Helen Levitt realised that photography was much more than a mere snapshot because she had in her power the possibility of doing what she always wanted: art.
 Little by little, her level of work grew and with it her income, so he acquired a second-hand Leica camera.
 Her contacts with fellow guild members were getting better and better, so she met Walker Evans, a photographer whom he accompanied on his projects and with whom he contributed to the American Photographs exhibition for MoMA in 1938.

 "Helen Levitt, born in New York, quietly wanders the bustling streets of the city or finds herself on the corner of an empty lot where children play.
 With her Leica around her neck, she unwittingly catches them in the absorbent to do their own worlds."